openframeworks/ofBook/math_chapters_unnumbered/Math_chapters.md

 #### Example:
 Make a ball bounce, an eye blink, and a door to slam from the wind.

-## More dimensions: Some Linear Algebra
+## More Dimensions: Some Linear Algebra

 Those of you who haven't run into any post-high school math may find this new.